snehamuppala/SimpleDynamo/README.md

 # SimpleDynamo
-Designed and developed a Replicated Key-Value Storage- Simplefied Amazon Dynamo for the course CSE 586: Distributed Systems offered in Spring 2019 at University at Buffalo under the prof. Steve Ko.
+Designed and developed a real time messaging application with multicast capability following Replicated Key-Value Storage- Simplefied Amazon Dynamo for the course CSE 586: Distributed Systems offered in Spring 2019 at University at Buffalo under the prof. Steve Ko.

 ## Intoduction
 ### Replicated Key-Value Storage